-There are many arguments, especially those based around Paleo diets, as to whether or no fat is the preferred fuel for the body over glucose.
-So, what is the difference between fat and glucose when it comes to our body’s fuel and energy levels and do our body’s prefer one over the other?
+There are many arguments, especially those based on Paleo diets, as to whether or no fat is the preferred fuel for the body over glucose.
+So, what is the difference between fat and glucose when it comes to our body’s fuel and energy levels and does our body’s prefer one over the other?

 We depend on our daily food intake to replenish our daily fuel supply and the body requires this fuel in order to function at a normal rate.
 Our body’s fuel takes on three forms: Carbohydrates, which are converted into glucose, fat, and protein.
 The body can also store some fuels in a form that offers our muscles an immediate supply of energy.

 What is glucose and how do our bodies use it?